 - 3.1 The development is to: - Be accessed from the existing entrance - Create a positive addition to the surrounding area - Provide new jobs to local people - 3.2 The design concept of the proposed development is to provide a freestanding restaurant to complement the existing uses in the area and in the surrounding locale allowing for a substantial number of joint and linked trips. - 3.3 The building and patio area will front the car park and the customer area should be visible from the wider site entrance.
 The dining area will provide views into and out of the proposed restaurant, with dedicated parking to the south of the site.
-Access to the site will be via the Broad Street to the south.
-The proposed layout is shown clearly in Figure 2.
+Access to the site will be via the Broad Street to the south. - 3.4 The building will integrate easily with the surrounding buildings in the area, which employ a contemporary design with high levels of glazing.
+Proposals will reflect McDonald's recent design style, which has been widely regarded as a significant improvement to their corporate image. - 3.5 The restaurant will offer customers the choice of eating within the restaurant or taking away from either the counter or from the drive thru lane.
+The restaurant itself will provide a spacious, contemporary dining area.